Register an External Service

 - Leave other fields as they are and click Save.

-Use the Wizard to Register Your External Service
+Use the External Services Wizard to Register Your Web Service

 - From Setup, enter External Services in the Quick Find box, then select External Services.